 Old Age Security (OAS) clawback

 The government imposes a special tax—the “clawback”— on your Old Age Security (OAS) payments if your net income for the year exceeds a certain annual threshold.
-For 2013, the threshold is $70,954.
+For 2016, the threshold is $73,756.
 The amount of the clawback is equal to your OAS payments or 15% of the amount by which your net income exceeds the threshold, whichever is less.
-For the 2013 year, the full amount of the OAS benefit will be eliminated when your net income reaches $114,640.
+For the 2016 year, assuming you start to receive OAS benefits at age 65 (see below) the full amount of the OAS benefit will be eliminated when your net income (including your OAS benefit) is just over $119,400.
 The clawback amounts are repaid through withholdings from your monthly OAS payments.

 How it works

-Although you can start to receive OAS benefits in the month you turn 65 years of age, the age of eligibility will gradually increase from 65 to 67 starting in April 2023.
-Also, starting July 1, 2013, you will be able to voluntarily defer receipt of OAS for up to 5 years.
-This will allow for a higher, actuarially adjusted, annual pension when you finally do start to receive it.
+You can start to receive OAS benefits in the month you turn 65 years of age.
+Also, you can voluntarily defer receipt of OAS for up to 5 years.
+This allows for a higher, actuarially adjusted, annual pension when you finally do start to receive it.
 This strategy may be beneficial where you are otherwise subject to the full OAS clawback.